Technical (vehicle)

 The neologism technical describing such a vehicle is believed to have originated in Somalia during the Somali Civil War in the early 1990s.
 Barred from bringing in private security, non-governmental organizations hired local gunmen to protect their personnel, using money defined as "technical assistance grants".
-Eventually the term broadened to include any vehicle carrying armed men.
-However, an alternative account is given by Michael Maren, who says the term was first used in Somalia in the 1980s, after engineers from Soviet arms manufacturer Tekniko mounted weapons on vehicles for the Somali National Movement during the Somaliland War of Independence.
+The term broadened to include any vehicle carrying armed men.

+An alternative account is given by Michael Maren, who says the term was first used in Somalia in the 1980s, after engineers from Soviet arms manufacturer Tekniko mounted weapons on vehicles for the Somali National Movement during the Somaliland War of Independence.
 Technicals have also been referred to as battlewagons and gunwagons.